framely/community/docs/guide/README.md

 To fully utilize OpenCUI, one needs to understand its type-based conceptual model, which is a sharp deviation from the popular flow-based approach.
 We have created a set of tutorials that will guide you through the steps of understanding the conceptual model and becoming skilled in utilizing OpenCUI to create outstanding conversational experiences.

 #### [Sign up](signingup.md)
-Before we fully open up, we required you signup first so that we can get some idea on how we can help you.
+Before we fully open up, we required you signup first so that we can allocate resources.
 All you need is a GitHub account, ideally with your email verified.

 #### [Clone a simple chatbot](start-with-clone.md)
 Cloning an existing project is the fastest way to start play with it.
 This guide show you how to clone a simple chatbot, and then how to test its behavior using the builtin **Debug** tool.